 In addition, especially if we are talking about expensive products and services, email marketing often takes a supporting role.
 Instead of being your main salesman, you use email marketing to invite your leads to jump on a call with you so you can close the sale in person.

 Now that your subscribers have been consistently converting, you may think that your job is over, but that’s far from true.
-Now you have to work on retaining your customers in an effort to increase your LTV (lifetime customer value) and revenue.
+Now you have to work on the last stage of your email marketing customer journey – turning customers into loyal customers.

 Email is one of the most successful ways to keep in touch with your existing clients, improve their experience, and make them fans of your brand.
 It’s similar to nurturing prospects, but you have more freedom to talk about your service or product directly.